What is real success?

 An education can be helpful, especially if it is in line with God’s plan and purpose for your life.
 However, there are countless examples of people who made their mark in history, regardless of their education.
 If you take too much pride in your degrees and diplomas, you might miss the mark entirely when confronted with a situation that requires the guidance of your conscience or your heart, instead of resolving it cognitively as per usual.
 For example, I once heard of a brain surgeon who had to cut a lump out of someone’s brain.
 It was a standard procedure, requiring an exact operation.
 However, he received a very strong feeling from the Holy Spirit that he should cut away less than what was originally assessed.
 Only after doing so did he notice that if he had cut any more, he would have killed the patient instantly.
+He could have ignored the prompting and relied on his own understanding, but decided to listen to the voice inside instead.
 He was only able to see this new information after taking action.

 While I am a proponent of prosperity and promotion, I am only so for sound biblical reasons and never if it will affect your right-standing with God.